JPPedra/Data-Distributed-Analysis-of-Arabica-Coffee-Quality/README.md

 - Certification.Contact

 ## Subsetted Dataset for Exploratory Data Analysis:
-From the Data Cleaning and Preparation, the dataset has been subsetted and the following attributes is used to exploratory data analysis:
+From the Data Cleaning and Preparation, the dataset has been subsetted and the following attributes are used for exploratory data analysis:

 - Country.of.Origin
 - Number.of.Bags